Luise Rainer: The Good Earth (1937)

 In late 1936, MGM conceived a script called Maiden Voyage especially for Rainer.
 The project was shelved and eventually released as Bridal Suite in 1939, starring Annabella as 'Luise'.
 Another 1936 unrealized film project that involved Rainer was Adventure for Three, which would have co-starred William Powell.
 In 1938, she played Johann Strauss's long-suffering wife Poldi in the successful Oscar-winning MGM musical biopic The Great Waltz, her last big hit.

-Her four other films for MGM, The Emperor's Candlesticks (1937), Big City (1937) with Spencer Tracy, The Toy Wife (1938) and Dramatic School (1938), were ill-advised and not well received, though Rainer continued to receive praise.
+Her four other films for MGM, The Emperor's Candlesticks (1937) with William Powell, Big City (1937) with Spencer Tracy, The Toy Wife (1938) and Dramatic School (1938), were ill-advised and not well received, though Rainer continued to receive praise.
 The Emperor's Candlesticks, in which Rainer was cast in November 1936, reunited Rainer with Powell for the final time.
 For the film, she wore a red wig and wore costumes designed by Adrian, who claimed that Rainer, by the end of 1937, would become one of Hollywood's most influential people in fashion.
 On set, she received star treatment, having her own dressing room, diction teacher, secretary, wardrobe woman, hairdresser, and makeup artist.
 The Emperor's Candlesticks was Rainer's first film for which she received criticism, it being claimed that she did not improve in her acting technique.